tonioloewald/bindinator.js/docs/import.md

 it had to happen sometime.

 - `require` has been abolished in favor of `import`.
-- `require.lazy` and misc. support for legacy libraries has been replaced with the much simpler `viaTag` from `scripts.js`.
+- `require.viaTag`, `require.lazy` and misc. support for legacy libraries has been replaced with the much simpler `viaTag` from `scripts.js`.
 - The `<script>` tag of components is implemented as an `AsyncFunction`.
 - `data-component`  is being phased out in favor of `<bar-component>`.
 - extensive support for `web-components` (a.k.a.
 "Custom Elements") is now available.